 Children with epilepsy experience challenges in behavioral, cognitive, psychological, and emotional functioning.
-It has been shown that anti-seizure medications (ASMs) may contribute to these issues in different ways [1].
+It has been shown that antiseizure medications (ASMs) may contribute to these issues in different ways [1].

-Thus, topiramate (TPM), valproate (VPA), and carbamazepine (CBZ) can significantly negatively affect cognitive status, while the negative impact of ethosuximide (ESM), levetiracetam (LEV), and lamotrigine (LTG) is minimal, although there are other findings [2, 3].
+Thus, topiramate (TPM), valproate (VPA), and carbamazepine (CBZ) can significantly adversely affect cognitive status, while the adverse impact of ethosuximide (ESM), levetiracetam (LEV), and lamotrigine (LTG) is minimal, although there are other findings [2, 3].

 Some studies have suggested that VPA, LTG, and CBZ may lead to a mood-stabilizing effect in children with anxiety, depression, and bipolar disorder [3, 4, 5].
 On the other hand, the same drugs have also been linked to increased anxiety and symptoms of depression in some patients [6].
 LEV may also induce anxiety, depression, emotional lability, reversible psychotic symptoms, and behavioral disorders, particularly in predisposed individuals, although there are also other findings [7, 8, 9].
-As well as, six months of treatment with TPM, children may exhibit varying emotional improvement or deterioration [10].
+Moreover, after six months of treatment with TPM, children may exhibit varying emotional improvement or deterioration [10].

-Previously, we have shown that six months after initiating monotherapy, minimal changes in cognitive functioning and significant symptoms of anxiety, depression, and attention-deficit/hyperactivity disorder (ADHD) were observed [11].
-Adverse effects of ASMs contributed only to depressive symptoms significantly (Table 1) [11].
+Previously, we have shown that six months after initiating monotherapy, minimal changes in cognitive functioning and significant symptoms of anxiety, depression, and attentiondeficit/hyperactivity disorder (ADHD) were observed [11].
+Adverse effects of ASMs significantly contributed only to depressive symptoms (Table 1) [11].

-In some cases, the impact of ASMs during the initial months of treatment may be subtle and insensible and in fact it can be a prelude to more serious damage [1].
-So, the question remains: What is the subtle influence of antiepileptic drugs on anxiety, depression, behavior, and cognition?
+In some cases, the impact of ASMs during the initial months of treatment may be subtle and hard to notice and, in fact, can be a prelude to more serious damage [1].
+Therefore, the question remains: What is the subtle influence of antiepileptic drugs on anxiety, depression, behavior, and cognition?